Chopper1337/blog/output/posts/youtube/index.md

 ## But this is stealing!!

 It's not.
-If you enjoy the videos somebody creates, donate to them or buy something they sell.
+If you enjoy the videos somebody creates, donate to them directly or buy something they sell.